About Steve

 Habitat for Humanity International

-I worked for Habitat for Humanity for five years in Africa and the US producing brand videos, PSA’s and commercials for a variety of Habitat initiatives.
+Steve worked for Habitat for Humanity for five years in Africa and the US producing brand videos, PSA’s and commercials for a variety of Habitat initiatives.
 Here’s a selection.
 Check ‘em out.

 Domestic Global Village